Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/GROUP24_Final_Report.tex.md

 Filtering out far-from mean data before clustering: Note that actual RNA-seq data can be noisy, and because *k*-clustering is a partitioning algorithm, genes might be eventually assigned to a cluster even if they do not actually fit in.

 Choosing value for k: Too small k-value can result in oversimplification of the data.
 To solve this, we can choose to examine different k-values using correlation function.
 If the correlation is high ($|Corr(A, B)|$ close to 1) between two *k*’s, we might consider reducing the value of *k* [12].

+Overall, *k*-means clustering is still a good clustering method for RNA-seq data because of its relative short runtime and less computational complexity.
+Its accuracy is also acceptable for relative small or simple data sets.
+However, if we want to obtain a more accurate result for a large data set, it is better to apply multiple clustering methods and compare their differences.

 ## Reference